 Disaster recovery ensures business continuity during system failures, natural disasters, or other catastrophic events.
 Cloud computing offers robust disaster recovery solutions.
 Key skills in this area include:

-• Disaster Recovery Planning: Developing comprehensive disaster recovery plans that outline processes, responsibilities, and resources needed to recover from various types of disasters.
+• Disaster Recovery Planning: Developing comprehensive disaster recovery plans that outline processes, responsibilities, and resources needed to recover from various disasters.

 • Backup and Restore: Proficiency in cloud-based backup and restore services, including scheduling backups, data retention policies, and automated recovery processes.